Lerner Hall, Residence Lounges, Classrooms and Outdoor Space

 Student organizations that wish to book space at JTS should lease contact Rosario Velez at 212-678-8095 for more information.

 Union Theological Seminary

 The Seminary welcomes space reservations for conferences, retreats, business presentations, board meetings, dinners, and weddings.
 Three large welcoming rooms are available for rental which includes the Social Hall, the Refectory, and James Chapel.
 We also offer superb in-house catering services through Showstoppers.

-For information about using Seminary facilities for meetings, conferences, wedding receptions, and film locations, e-mail Michael Orzechowski or contact by phone at 212- 280-1301.
+For information about using Seminary facilities for meetings, conferences, wedding receptions, and film locations, visit the Rent Space at Union webpage.